 If you’re a Critic, it’s relatively straightforward to modify your undermining behavior:

 - After you identify the six or 67 things that could be better, choose the most important two and offer your recommendations about those.
-Put the specifics into categories as a way of “chunking” the content so it won’t be so overwhelming.
+Insist on more than two and you’re likely to get no positive change at all.

 - Focus on what’s good enough — not the sloppiest you can get away with, but what will cover all the functional bases without obsessiveness or over-investment in the last few percentage points of completion.